 They originated in Kharkiv, so their language is an example of what you will hear in Eastern Ukraine.
 Their albums have little comic interludes between songs that are a signature feature of this band.
 The first album included a small dictionary with their dialect and made-up words.
 If you are not afraid of lots of lyrics, you’re in for a treat!
 My favourite is Та Ти Шо!, which may be translated as ‘Get out!
 No way!’

 Want to listen to Ukrainian podcasts to improve your Ukrainian?
 Ivanna has picked 10 for you!

 Один в каное (Odyn v kanoe, ‘alone in a canoe’)

-In contrast to the previous bands, this one sounds really soft and serene, like something you’d listen to while watching the rain and drinking a cup of tea.
-Despite being really new (their first and only album was released in 2016), they are quite famous.
+In contrast to the previous bands, this one sounds really soft and serene, like something you’d listen to while watching the rain and sipping a cup of tea.
+Despite being fairly new (their first and only album was released in 2016), they are quite famous.

 The band plays relaxing indie-rock.
 Their independence is real – they don’t have any managers or producers – and take care of all business issues on their own.
 These musicians write magnificent thought-provoking lyrics.

 Their biggest hit may be Човен – a song which incorporates a poem by Ivan Franko – a great Ukrainian poet from the 19th century.
 On our website, you may also find their another song, Небо, with translation.

 This band is quite similar to Один в каное.
 They play indie-rock with mesmerizing female vocals.
 Their music makes me want to hug a friend and say that I love them.